Known Issues and Solutions

 Ethernet Tag Manager may not work with AVM Fritz!
 Box or Belkin Surf F7D2401 (or other cable modems/routers)

 Several customers in Europe reported incompatibility issue with AVM Fritz!
 Box.
 Belkin Surf F7D2401 is also known to have issues.
 Some customer also reported incompatibility with a model of Linksys router.
 This is often caused by these routers not properly having backward compatibility with 10Base-T Ethernet standard.

 Solution: Use an Ethernet switch or router (that supports at least both 10Base-T and 100Base-T) between these routers and Ethernet Tag Manager.

 If you insert a period (".") at the end of tag name, spoken event will not include "has moved", "is open", or "is closed".

 For example, you can change a tag's name from "Mailbox" to "Mail has arrived.".
 Now, instead of hearing "Mailbox has moved", you will hear "Mail has arrived".
 (Thanks Avi for inspiration.)

 Use it anywhere with mobile data network

-You can buy this product and use together with any USB modem you can buy from your carrier for free, such as this one.
+You can get this product (TP-LINK N150 Travel Router) or equivalent, and plug in a cellular/LTE USB modem.
 Then you can connect Ethernet Tag Manager to it.
 If there is no power outlet, you can use a portable USB charger to power both the TPLINK router and the Tag Manager for up to 10 hours.
 For example, you can install Wireless Tag Pro at multiple locations without Internet access.
 Then once a week, you go nearby the installation location with your Ethernet Tag Manager and use your Web browser to update the tags one by one to have them upload captured data.

 Logging temperature at specified interval.